quannguyen2153/VirtualMouse/readme.md

 ## How It Work

-**Virtual Mouse** detects your hands via your webcam and controls the cursor based on your hand gestures.
+**Virtual Mouse** detects your hands via your webcam and controls the cursor based on the hand gestures.

 ## Guide